 The king asked “Tell me Oh poor Brahmin!
 How could you withstand all that cold along the night and still be alive” The innocent Brahmin replied “I could see a faintly glowing light a kilometer away and I withstood with that ray of light” Akbar got angry and refused to pay the Brahmin his reward saying that he had absorbed the warmth from the faint light and withstood the cold which will be considered as cheating.

 The poor Brahmin could not argue with him and so returned disappointed and bare-handed.
-Birbal tried explaining the king but the king was angry and stubborn hence, in no mood to listen.
+Birbal tried explaining to the king but the king was angry and stubborn hence, in no mood to listen.
 Thereafter, Birbal stopped coming to the durbar and sent a messenger to the king saying that he would come to the court only after cooking his khichdi.
 After that Birbal did not turn up for 5 days, the king got curious and he himself went to Birbal’s house to see what he was doing.

 Birbal was sitting there and in front of him was a pot tied one meter above the fire.
 Akbar was amused and questioned him “How will the khichdi get cooked with the fire one meter away?
-What is wrong with you Birbal” Birbal, cooking the khichdi and with a grin in his face replied “Oh my great King of Hindustan!
-When it is possible for a person to receive warmth from a light that is a kilo meter away, then this khichdi should be cooked very easily as its just one meter” Akbar understood the mistake he made.
+What is wrong with you Birbal” Birbal, cooking the khichdi and with a grin on his face replied “Oh my great King of Hindustan!
+When it is possible for a person to receive warmth from a light that is a kilometer away, then this khichdi should be cooked very easily as its just one meter” Akbar understood the mistake he made.
 After that, He called the poor Brahmin and rewarded him 5000 gold coins.

 Therefore, the Moral of the story is: Sometimes hasty decisions results in injustice.